Information Security, Digital Forensics & Cybersecurity Graduate Programs

 DETECTION: Program in Digital Forensics

-- Graduate Certificate in Digital Forensics (on campus and blended)
+- Graduate Certificate in Digital Forensics (online, on campus and blended)

 INVESTIGATION: Programs in Cybercrime Investigation & Cybersecurity

-- Master of Criminal Justice, Concentration in Cybercrime Investigation & Cybersecurity (online and on campus)
+- Master of Science in Criminal Justice, Concentration in Cybercrime Investigation & Cybersecurity (online and on campus)

 - Graduate Certificate in Cybercrime Investigation & Cybersecurity (online and on campus)